fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 There are a few interesting trends over the last 6 years that are reflected by the course contents:

  - **From functional to functional-first.** We started with a lot of emphasis on functional programming concepts.
-Over time, the F# style evolved to something we now call _functional-first_ and so we focus less on some traditional functional concepts and more on mixing them with other important (non-functional) aspects of F# programming.
+Over time, the F# style evolved to something the community now calls _functional-first_ and so we focus less on some traditional functional concepts and more on mixing them with other important (non-functional) aspects of F# programming.